karmab/kcli/doc/index.rst

 -  ``kcli stop vm1``
 -  Get remote-viewer console
 -  ``kcli console vm1``
--  Get serial console (over TCP!!!).
+-  Get serial console (over TCP).
 It will only work with vms created with kcli and will require netcat client to be installed on host
 -  ``kcli console -s vm1``
 -  Deploy multiple vms using plan x defined in x.yml file